Key InsightIndependent discovery suggests biological truth

 Simplicity and Restraint

-Gluttony appears on every tradition's list of vices.
-Not because pleasure is wrong, but because excess dulls the capacity for pleasure.
-The simple meal, eaten with attention, satisfies in ways the elaborate meal cannot.
+Gluttony appears on every tradition's list of vices : not because pleasure is wrong, but because excess dulls the body's capacity for pleasure and suppresses the regulatory signals that tell the nervous system it is complete.
+The simple meal, eaten with attention, satisfies in ways the elaborate meal cannot reach.

 Benedictine: Two dishes rule